An honours degree at 2:1 or above (or equivalent) in a relevant degree, or an ability to demonstrate considerable experience in a relevant field.

-Forensic archaeology is the application of archaeological skills to the location and recovery of human remains and forensic evidence.
-Forensic anthropology is the analysis of human remains for the medico-legal purpose of establishing identity.
+Forensic archaeology uses archaeological skills to assist with the location and recovery of human remains and forensic evidence.
+Forensic anthropology is the analysis of human remains for the medico-legal and humanitarian purposes of establishing identity.

 Qualification, course duration and attendance options